Normation/rudder/policies/rudderc/docs/src/syntax.md

 * `tags` (optional): Optional key-value tags.
 * `items`: A list of items (block or method call).
 Cannot be empty.
 * `condition` (optional): A condition expression for the whole block. `true` is an always defined (default), `false` is never defined.
+* `policy_mode` (optional):
+  * `default`(default): Inherit policy mode from parent container
+  * `enforce`: Force the policy mode of all items within the block in enforce mode.
+  * `audit`: Force the policy mode of all items within the block in audit mode.
-* `reporting` (optional)
+* `reporting` (optional):
   * `mode`
     * `weighted` (default)
-    * `worst-case-weighted-sum`: Take the worst outcome from the block and
+    * `worst-case-weighted-sum`: Take the worst outcome from all the method calls in the block
-    * `worst-case-weighted-one`: Take the worst outcome from as the block as if it was a singe method
+    * `worst-case-weighted-one`: Take the worst outcome from as the block as if it was a single method
     * `focus`: Apply the outcome of one of the included methods to the whole block, requires passing the `id` value
     * `disabled`: No reporting
   * `id` (required with `focus` mode): id of the method to focus reporting on.